Religion and politics in the United States

+Demographics

 The majority of Americans identify themselves as Christians (65% as of 2019), while non-Christian religions (including Islam, Judaism, Hinduism, and others) collectively make up about 6% of the adult population.
 Another 26% of the adult population identified as having no religious affiliation.
 A majority of Americans report that religion plays a "very important" role in their lives, a proportion unusual among developed nations, though similar to other nations in the Americas.
 According to the American Religious Identification Survey, religious belief varies considerably across the country: 59% of Americans living in Western states report a belief in God, yet in the South (the "Bible Belt") the figure is as high as 86%.

 The United States has more Christians than any other country in the world (US is the largest Christian nation in respect to population).
 Going forward from its foundation, the United States has been called a Protestant nation by a variety of sources.

 This is despite the fact that Protestants are no longer the majority in the United States (43%).

+Religion and political identity

 Politicians frequently discuss their religion when campaigning, and many churches and religious figures are highly politically active.
 As important as religion is in politics, Thomas Jefferson, the third president of the United States, had to fight his way into office due to his controversial thoughts about religion.
 His writing was often seen as anti-Christian.
 It is argued that Jefferson's win can be linked to him changing the election's narrative from one about his own religious beliefs, to one about his tolerance of religious freedom (Lambert).

+White evangelicals in the US have tended toward affiliation with the Republican party.

+Mainline Protestants, which once defined the center of American political, religious, and cultural life, have declined by two-thirds in the past fifty years.

+Christian voters, especially white Christian voters, generally favored Donald Trump over Kamala Harris in the 2024 US Presidential election.

 There are Christians in both the Democratic Party and the Republican Party, but evangelical Christians and conservative Catholics tend to support the Republican Party whereas more liberal Protestants, Catholics and secular voters tend to support the Democratic Party.
 A 2019 survey conducted by Pew Research Center found that 54% of adults believe the Republican Party to be "friendly" toward religion, while only 19% of respondents said the same of the Democratic Party.

 Every President and Vice President, was raised in a family with affiliations with Christian religions.
 Only former Presidents John F. Kennedy and Joe Biden were raised in Roman Catholic families.
 Two former presidents, Richard Nixon and Herbert Hoover, were raised as Quakers.
 All the rest were raised in families affiliated with Protestant Christianity.
 However, many presidents have themselves had only a nominal affiliation with churches, and some never joined any church.